z0z0z/mf-install/README.md

 Example usage:

-`WINEPREFIX="/dev/brain/think/wine prefixes can be anywhere/folder" ./mf-install.sh`
+`WINEPREFIX="/dev/brain/wine prefixes can be anywhere/folder" ./mf-install.sh`

 Steam stores Proton Wine prefixes as `<STEAM FOLDER>/steamapps/compatdata/<GAME ID>/pfx`

 Optionally you can use Proton's Wine instead of your system's Wine.
 See the script for how.

+For CPUs with more than 8 physical cores see this known issue: https://github.com/z0z0z/mf-install/issues/44

 ### Some known working games:
 - American Fugitive